Case of the Ex: Legacy

 British girl group IV Rox re-recorded "Case of the Ex" and released it as their debut single.
 Their version was featured on the group's debut EP Imperfections (2015).
 Impressed by their cover, Mýa has expressed her appreciation and tweeted, "Lovely job ladies~xoxo."
-With their version, the group auditioned for X Factor and received a standing ovation.
+With their version, the group auditioned for series 11 of The X Factor and received a standing ovation.
 Out magazine included "Case of the Ex" as one of their most empowering, memorable and influential all-girl dance routines list.
-Vh1 recognized "Case of the Ex" in their list of Best R&B Music Video Choreography of the 1990s and 2000s.
+VH1 recognized "Case of the Ex" in their list of Best R&B Music Video Choreography of the 1990s and 2000s.
 Writing for Pitchfork, Marc Hogan suggested "Case of the Ex" as one of his choices for his 6 Millennium Era Hits That Top 40 Needs to Sample list, commenting, "A clear-voiced young singer with a strong sense of identity like Kehlani (or maybe Halsey in a pinch) could work wonders here."
 Billboard ranked "Case of the Ex" as one their 100 Greatest Songs of 2000 list.
 In September 2020, Spin magazine ranked "Case of the Ex" at number 19 on their "50 Greatest Songs of 2000" list.
+In January 2024, Rolling Stone magazine ranked "Case of the Ex" as one of their "The 100 Greatest R&B Songs of the 21st Century" list.